 The price paid for immunity after natural infection might be pneumonia from chickenpox (varicella), mental retardation from Haemophilus influenzae type b (Hib), pneumonia from pneumococcus, birth defects from rubella, liver cancer from hepatitis B virus, or death from measles.

-Immunization with vaccines, like natural infections, induces long-lived immunity, but unlike natural infection, immunization does not extract such a high price for immunity.
+Immunization with vaccines, like natural infections, induces long-lived immunity, but unlike natural infection, immunization does not exact such a high price for immunity.

 If you could see the world from the perspective of your immune system, you would realize that where the virus or bacteria comes from is irrelevant.
 Your immune system “sees” something that is foreign, attacks it, disables it and then adds it to the memory bank, so it can react more quickly the next time it encounters it.

 The differences between a vaccine and getting the disease naturally are the dose, the known time of exposure, and the potential severity of the pathogen.